 How Female NCAA Athletes Can Benefit From Working With an Experienced NIL Attorney

 For talented young women, NIL deals can be highly lucrative.
 With so much at stake, it's wise to consult an experienced NIL attorney before signing any contract.
 Our NIL attorney can:

 - Document the NIL relationship to ensure it remains NCAA compliant and won't put your eligibility at risk with a conflict of interest

 - Represent the student-athlete in any disciplinary or enforcement actions brought by the NCAA related to the alleged improper use of NIL

 - Draft or review contracts and provide legal advice as needed when entering into NIL relationships

 - Provide representation in the event of a breach of contract where a student-athlete has not been paid for the work they've performed

-Are You an Athlete Seeking to Protect Your Name, Image, and Likeness?
+Are You an College Athlete Seeking to Protect Your Name, Image, and Likeness?

-If you're an athlete concerned with protecting your name, image, and likeness rights, it is critical to speak with our experienced NIL lawyer as soon as possible.
-Please contact us online or call us directly at +1-207-747-5899 to schedule your free consultation.
+If you're an athlete concerned with protecting your name, image, and likeness rights, it is critical to speak with our experienced NIL attorney as soon as possible.
+Please contact us online or call us directly at +1-207-747-5899 to schedule your initial 1 hour consultation.